akshaynexus/pigeoncoin-dash/contrib/README.md

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Dash network.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Pigeon network.
 This means one can have an always-on pigeond instance running, and another local pigeond/pigeon-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.